nfqsolutions/pylm/docs/source/parts.rst

 Services and connections
 ------------------------

-It's time to build a small micro-service from a router and some services and parts that are already available.
+It's time to build a component from a router and some services and parts that are already available.
 This way you will have a rough idea of how the high level API of pylm is built.
 Some of the details of the implementation are not described yet, but this example